-No injured student will be allowed to practice or play in an athletic contest.
-An appropriate medical professional should diagnose and treat an athlete's injuries.
-The coach should ensure that any player injured while under his or her-their care receives prompt and appropriate medical attention, and that all of the medical professional's treatment instructions are followed.
-The injured student has an obligation to promptly inform his or her their coach of all injuries, even if it happens outside of school.
-No student will be allowed to practice or compete if there is a question whether he or she is they are in adequate physical condition.
+The coach should ensure that any player injured while under their care receives prompt and appropriate medical attention, and that all of the medical professional's treatment instructions are followed.
+The injured student has an obligation to promptly inform their coach of all injuries, even if it happens outside of school.
+No student will be allowed to practice or compete if there is a question whether they are in adequate physical condition.
 A physician's certification may be required before an athlete is permitted to return to practice or competition.